rspencer01/Cederberg2016/README.md

 The operation of the compass is as follows.

  * Pressing any button will wake the device for 30s/keep it alive for 30s more
- * The left most button toggles between the major modes: compass and spirit level
+ * The left most button toggles between the major modes: compass, spirit level and off
  * The second from left button toggles between compass vertical and horizontal modes
  * The second from right button toggles between (0,360) and (-180,180) degrees